SalvatoreAmaddio/AstroNET/README.md

 - Multi-User Data Management: Store and manage astrological data for multiple individuals, making it perfect for astrologers who work with different clients.

+- Location's Data downladable on Demand through the api.geonames.

-- AstroNet is an intuitive and powerful tool that allows users to dive deep into astrological analysis, providing insights into personal growth, compatibility, and forecasting planetary events.
+AstroNet is an intuitive and powerful tool that allows users to dive deep into astrological analysis, providing insights into personal growth, compatibility, and forecasting planetary events.